-Parent-teacher conferences are held for all students at the end of the first quarter of the school year and again in the spring for Preschool and 4k.
+Parent-teacher conferences are held for all students at the end of the first quarter of the school year.
 Grade K through Grade 3 will be in the spring as needed.
 Parents will be sent an email before conferences instructing them in the use of the online sign-up service which will enable them to reserve a spot to speak with teachers during conferences.

 Teachers are available at other times by appointment.
-Contact the teacher by phoning the office, by e-mail (teacher's first initial, last name @hpcsmadison.org) or by note.
+Contact the teacher, by e-mail (teacher's first initial, last name @hpcsmadison.org) or by note.
 The teacher will return your call as soon as possible.
 Please do not call the teacher at home unless it is by special request of that teacher.